pnguyen9/MorseMachine/README.md

 # MorseMachine
-Just a simple morse encoding and decoding machine for alphabetical characters
+Just a simple morse encoding and decoding machine for alphabetical characters I made while playing a game with morse code.